-The legendary musician Frank Zappa, characterized by nonconformity and free-form improvisation, would definitely agree that when stock sizes won’t do, wooden containers should be custom designed based on specific information about your product.
+The legendary musician Frank Zappa, characterized by nonconformity and free-form improvisation, would definitely agree that when stock sizes won’t do, crating solutions should be custom designed based on specific information about your product.

 3. “Life is a journey, not a destination.”
 Ralph Waldo Emerson

 An American essayist, lecturer, and poet Emerson was seen as a champion of individualism and a prescient critic of the countervailing pressures of society.
 He taught us to look at the whole picture.
-Emerson would definitely agree that you need to think about the entire journey of your wood crate from beginning, middle and end.
-He would want you to think "How will my wooden containers be handled by our employees, the freight company and the end user?".
+Emerson would definitely agree that you need to think about the entire journey of your wood crate from the beginning, middle, and end.
+He would want you to think "How will crating solutions be handled by our employees, the freight company, and the end user?".

 4. “It is better to travel well than to arrive.”
 Buddah

 A truly enlightened teacher we've all heard about, Buddah, shared accounts of his life, discourses, and monastic rules.
-Follow his example, be sure to determine the elapsed time your product will be en route, in storage and at your customers location.
-This will help you to plan out any long-term preservation your wooden containers may require to adequately protect your product.
+Follow his example, and be sure to determine the elapsed time your product will be en route, in storage, and at your customer's location.
+This will help you to plan out any long-term preservation your crating solutions may require to adequately protect your product.

 5. “It’s what’s on the inside that matters.”
 Matthew 5:20-22The Bible is a collection of scriptures that are considered to be a product of divine inspiration and a record of the relationship between God and humans.
-One interpretation of the book of Matthew is that God looks inward to our heart and not just our outward appearance.
-With this in mind remember the inside of your wooden containers matters just as much as the outside.
-Its important that you consider the internal technology used to properly secure your product during shipping.
+One interpretation of the book of Matthew is that God looks inward to our hearts and not just our outward appearance.
+With this in mind remember the inside of your crating solutions matters just as much as the outside.
+It's important that you consider the internal technology used to properly secure your product during shipping.

 6. “It’s not the load that breaks you down, it’s the way you carry it.”
 Lou Holtz

 Holtz would know too...
 Lou is the only college football coach to lead six different programs to bowl games and the only coach to guide four different programs to the final top 20 rankings.
-Play smart & think ahead, by reducing the weight of your wooden container shipping costs are also reduced.
+Play smart & think ahead, by reducing the weight of your crating solutions shipping costs are also reduced.

 8. “The grass is always greener.”
 Patrick Ewing